Part 6-1: How AI Is Changing Web UI Development

 Part 1-2 covers this in the context of team skills, and the core point bears repeating here with more specificity.

 AI generates code that looks correct more often than it is.
 The output compiles, it runs, and it produces something that resembles the expected behavior.
 This is the dangerous part.
-With code written by hand, a developer who does not understand what they are writing tends to slow down, recognize the confusion, and seek understanding.
+With handwritten code, a developer has to slow down and understand their work before reaching a final state.
 With AI-generated code, the same developer can accept output that appears to work and move on — with subtle bugs, wrong assumptions, and missed edge cases accumulating silently in the codebase.

-AI is also a confident source of outdated and incorrect library recommendations.
-It will recommend deprecated packages, APIs that have changed, and integration patterns that were common a few years ago but have since been superseded.
+AI confidently provides outdated or improper library recommendations.
+It will recommend deprecated packages, already deprecated APIs, and already superseded integration patterns.
 A developer with genuine framework knowledge catches these errors.
-A developer relying on AI without that knowledge does not.
+A developer relying solely on AI without that knowledge does not.

-What has genuinely become different: testing and verification
+What has genuinely become different: testing and proofreading

-A developer writing code by hand tends to think carefully about each line — because writing is slow and effort discourages carelessness.
-A developer reviewing AI-generated output needs to supply that thinking deliberately, because the code appears complete and the natural instinct is to move on.
-The volume of generated code can easily exceed the team’s capacity to review it thoughtfully.
+A developer creating code by hand has to think carefully about each line as they write as a part of their process.
+A developer reviewing AI-generated output needs to carry that critical thinking on code they did not write.
+Since the code appears complete, they expect to simply move on.
+The volume of AI-generated code can easily exceed the team’s capacity to review it thoughtfully.

 What stays the same